impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 - It then runs `versions` with the `--bare` flag.
 - Lastly, it asserts that only v1.9 is printed to STDOUT.

-This test was added as part of [this PR](https://github.com/rbenv/rbenv/commit/9bcef4b8759b54edee5413500f24f60be28499b0){:target="_blank" rel="noopener"}, as part of covering some edge cases for the `--bare` flag.
+This test was added as part of [this PR](https://github.com/rbenv/rbenv/commit/9bcef4b8759b54edee5413500f24f60be28499b0){:target="_blank" rel="noopener" }, as part of covering some edge cases for the `--bare` flag.

 ### When aliases exist and the `--bare` flag is passed